kentaro/smc2023/README.md

 # Experiments

-This repository contains detailed results of the experiments presented in a paper submitted to SMC2023.
+This repository contains detailed results of the experiments presented in a paper submitted to [WFIoT 2023](https://wfiot2023.iot.ieee.org/).

 ## Dynamic IoT Applications